danielsobrado/spring-cloud-kafka-microservices/README.md

 </dependency>
 ```

+### Document the APIs with Swagger/Open API

 By using Swagger/Open API we allow third parties to test our API and to [generate code automatically](https://www.baeldung.com/java-openapi-generator-server) for them.

 ![Swagger/Open API](documentation/OpenAPI.JPG?raw=true "Swagger/Open API")

+### Centralize the Configuration

-By using a Configuration Server, we can cetralize our properties and manage them from a git repository for all our micro-services:
+By using a [Configuration Server](https://github.com/danielsobrado/spring-cloud-kafka-microservices/tree/main/jvmcc-configuration-server), we can cetralize our properties and manage them from a git repository for all our micro-services:

 ![Config Server](documentation/ConfigServer.JPG?raw=true "Config Server")

-We'll configure our path for the properties:
+We'll configure our path for the [properties](https://github.com/danielsobrado/spring-cloud-kafka-microservices/tree/main/config-repo):

 ```yml
 spring: